geo-data/cesium-terrain-builder/README.md

 ### Implementation overview

+The concept of a grid is implemented in the `Grid` class.
+The TMS Global Geodetic and Global Merdcator profiles are specialisations of the grid implemented in the `GlobalGeodetic` and `GlobalMercator` classes.
+These classes define the tiling scheme which is then used to cut up GDAL rasters into the output tiles.

-The TMS Global Geodetic Profile is modelled by the `GlobalGeodetic` class.
-The `GDALTiler` class composes an instance of this class with a GDAL raster dataset allowing it to find which zoom levels and tilesets are represented by the raster.
-For each valid tile it can then generate a GDAL [Virtual Raster](http://www.gdal.org/gdal_vrttut.html) (VRT).
-This is a lightweight representation of the relevant underlying data necessary to create a terrain tile.
-The VRT can then be used to generate an actual `TerrainTile` instance which can then be stored as required by the application.
+The `GDALTiler` and `TerrainTiler` classes composes an instance of a grid with a GDAL raster dataset.
+They use the dataset to determine the native raster resolution and extent.
+Once this is known the appropriate zoom levels and tile coverage can be calculated from the grid.
+For each tile an in memory GDAL [Virtual Raster](http://www.gdal.org/gdal_vrttut.html) (VRT) can then be generated.
+This is a lightweight representation of the relevant underlying data necessary to create populate the tile.
+The VRT can then be used to generate an actual `TerrainTile` instance or raster dataset which can then be stored as required by the application.

-The `TileIterator` class provides a simple interface for iterating over all valid tiles represented by a `GDALTiler`.
+There are various iterator classes providing convenient iteration over tilesets created by grids and tilers.
+For instance, the `TerrainIterator` class provides a simple interface for iterating over all valid tiles represented by a `TerrainTiler`, and likewise the `RasterIterator` over a `GDALTiler` instance.

 ## Status